|

 National Archives

-The Public Records Office is responsible for the Government archives, and complements the British Library (for printed books, etc.) and the county records offices, such as HALS for Hertfordshire.
-It is situated in some vast buildings at Kew but some key genealogical records are available at the Family Records Centre at Myddleton Street, London, and many such as the censuses between 1841 and 1901 are widely available on microfilm.
+National Archives (formerly the Public Records Office) is responsible for the Government archives, and complements the British Library (for printed books, etc.) and the county records offices, such as HALS for Hertfordshire.
+It is situated in some vast buildings at Kew.

 The online site contains many links to a very wide range of documents and information about archives, and is continually developing - so should be considered as an important resource.
 In particular over a million wills are now available online, and the main search is linked to the Access to Archives index.